-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-20% of the total cost for Medicarecovered home infusion therapy.

-20% of the total cost for Medicare-covered home infusion therapy.

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+What you must pay when you get Services that are covered for you these services perform home infusion include the drug (for example, 20% of the total cost for Medicareantivirals, immune globulin), equipment (for example, covered home infusion therapy. a pump), and supplies (for example, tubing and OUT OF NETWORK catheters).
+Covered services include, but are not limited to: 20% of the total cost for Medicare-• Professional services, including nursing services, furnished in accordance with the plan of care covered home infusion therapy.
+Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier